adeo/opp--core_errors/README.md

 # @core/errors
-Errors factory module.
-Define you own error with namespace, code and name!

 #### Why:
 If you need to catalogue you errors, this module for you!

 #### What:
+Errors factory module.
+Define you own error with namespace, code and name!
-Look up on description, and this is one of dependenies for @core/core module.
+This is one of dependenies for [@core/core](https://github.com/adeo/opp--core_core) module.

 #### Basic usage:
 ```javascript